Mostafa-SAID7/list-selection/README.md

 # 📋 List Selection Program in C#

-Welcome to the **List Selection** program — a simple and interactive console application written in C# that allows users to manage a list of integers through a menu-driven interface.
+a simple and interactive console application written in C# that allows users to manage a list of integers through a menu-driven interface.

 ---